 Do not block the driveways to either the parking lot or the bus lane.

-Franklin Hill’s color code is navy blue or white tops, and navy blue pants or tunic.
+Franklin Hill’s color code is navy blue, white, & grey tops, and navy blue and black pants or tunic.
 Students are expected to wear non-marking hard soled shoes in the school.

 Sweaters and/or hoodies which are habitually worn inside must conform to the color code, be navy or white.